DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

     }
 }
 ```
 - The `AddControl` method creates a control for a specific member.
-Use the SecurityStrategy.CanRead method to check Read operation availability.
-If not available, create and disable the `ProtectedContentEdit` control which displays the "Protected Content" placeholder.
+Use the `SecurityStrategy.CanRead` method to check Read operation availability.
+If not available, create and disable the `ProtectedContentEdit` control which displays the 'Protected Content' placeholder.
 Otherwise:

 	- Call the `GetControl` method to create an appropriate control depending on the member type.
-We use the [LookUpEdit](https://documentation.devexpress.com/WindowsForms/DevExpress.XtraEditors.LookUpEdit.class) control for the Department associated property.
+We use the [LookUpEdit](https://documentation.devexpress.com/WindowsForms/DevExpress.XtraEditors.LookUpEdit.class) control for the associated property Department.
 	- Add a binding to the [Control.DataBindings](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.control.databindings?view=netframework-4.8) collection.
-	- Use the SecurityStrategy.CanWrite method to check Write operation availability and thus determine whether the control should be enabled.
+	- Use the `SecurityStrategy.CanWrite` method to check Write operation availability and thus determine whether the control should be enabled.

 ``` csharp
 private void AddControl(LayoutControlItem layout, object targetObject, string memberName, string caption) {